 pattern: Ballband Warshrag from Mason-Dixon Knitting

-Bernat Cottontots in cream and baby blue, Manos Cotton Stria in deep red
+yarn: Bernat Cottontots in cream and baby blue, Manos Cotton Stria in deep red

 needles: size 7 KP Options